WingDr/siyuan-plugin-citation/README.md

 # Citation for SiYuan

-**The `Citation` plugin is now support Zotero integration, you can use Zotero or Juris-M directly as the literature library**
+**The `Citation` plugin is now support Zotero integration, you can use Zotero or Juris-M directly as the literature library!**

 ## Functions